elektraknight/DecoderRing-Project-Thinkful/README.md

 # DecoderRing-Project-Thinkful
- Thinkful project assignment - Decoder Ring
+### Thinkful project assignment - Decoder Ring
+*The files required for the assignment are in the src folder and in the test folder*